Gardaí fined 4,595 times for disciplinary breaches over five years

 In 2017, 484 fines were imposed on 148 Garda members, resulting in payroll deductions of €60,675.

-Members of An Garda Síochána were fined 4,595 times for disciplinary breaches over a five-year period, and had a total of €357,930 deducted from their wages and salaries.
+A total of 4,595 fines were issued against members of An Garda Síochána for disciplinary breaches over a five-year period, leading to €357,930 being deducted from their wages and salaries, new figures show.

 The fines were imposed for a range of offences that included discreditable conduct, neglect of duty, falsehood or prevarication, discourtesy and engaging in corrupt or improper practice.